Association of Baptist Churches in Ireland

 The Association of Baptist Churches in Ireland (ABC, ABCi and ABCI) is a Baptist Christian denomination based in Ireland.
-It is a group of 117 autonomous Baptist churches working together in fellowship and evangelism, training and caring ministries.
-The association only acts on behalf of the churches for the work which the churches have agreed to do together.
+The headquarters is in Moira, Craigavon.

 History

-The Association of Baptist Churches in Ireland has its origins in the establishment of Baptist churches in Cork (1640), Dublin (1642) and Waterford (1650).
+The Association has its origins in the establishment of Baptist churches in Cork (1640), Dublin (1642) and Waterford (1650).
 In 1725, there were 11 Baptist churches, and 9 formed the Irish Baptist Association.
 The Irish Baptist Association was reorganised in 1862, and was replaced by the Baptist Union of Ireland in 1895.
 Irish Baptists initially had a close relationship with the English Baptists.
 However, desire for independence caused the Irish Baptists to follow their own path and they set up the Union in 1895.
 The first Assembly meeting of the newly formed Union took place in May 1895 in Mountpottinger Baptist Church, Belfast with 27 churches present with two more being added to the membership in that meeting.
-They supported Charles Spurgeon during the Downgrade Controversy that raged in the Baptist Union of Great Britain.
-The Union returned to its original name of the Association of Baptist Churches in Ireland in 2000, highlighting that they are an association of churches of like mind which seek to work and fellowship together.
-According to a denomination census released in 2020, it claimed 117 churches and 8,500 members.
+The Union was renamed Association of Baptist Churches in Ireland in 1999, highlighting that they are an association of churches of like mind which seek to work and fellowship together.
+According to a census published by the association in 2023, it claimed 118 churches and 8,500 members.

 Organisation

 Departments include Baptist Women, Baptist Youth, Missions, Welfare, and Training (Irish Baptist Historical Society and Irish Baptist College).
 The ABC Insight is a bi-monthly magazine serving the churches.
 The Baptist Centre comprising the administrative offices and the Irish Baptist College is located near Moira, County Down, Northern Ireland.
 The association holds an annual assembly in May.
 The Churches Council meets during the week of the annual assembly and also annually in November.
-The purpose of the Council is to hear reports and conduct business.
+The purpose of the council is to hear reports and conduct business.
 Matters are handled between sessions by the executive committee elected by the churches at the May Churches Council meeting.

-Training
+Schools

-Promotes training among the churches and operates the Irish Baptist College which seeks to train men and women for pastoral and necessary services.
+Promotes training among the churches and operates the Irish Baptist College which seeks to train men and women for pastoral and necessary services, such as evangelism, as well as some amount of Baptist theology.